wp-plugins/relevanssi/readme.txt

 == Changelog ==

+= 2.9.4 =
+* Relevanssi should now be much lighter on server.
+* Post date selection didn't work properly.
+Fixed that.
+* Stopwords can be exported.
+* Restricting indexing on custom post types works better.
+* Minimum word length is properly enforced in indexing.
+* Punctuation removal is more efficient.
+* Fixed a MySQL error that was triggered by a media upload.
+* Fixed a bug that caused an error when quick editing a post.

+= 2.9.3 =
+* A call to a non-existing function in 2.9.2 made all sorts of mess.
+This release fixes all problems with broken loops.
+I'm sorry about the bug.

+= 2.9.2 =
+* It's now possible to adjust the number of search results per page.
+See [Changing posts_per_page](http://www.relevanssi.com/knowledge-base/posts-per-page/) for instructions.
+* Somebody reported revisions appearing in the search results.
+Added an extra check to prevent that.
+* Improved the indexing procedure to prevent MySQL errors from appearing and to streamline the process.
+* Improved the way custom post types can be handled in indexing.
+* Improved the method of removing nested highlights.

+= 2.9.1 =
+* It is now possible to change the default result order from relevance to post date.
+* Fixed a bug that caused wrong $post object to be set in indexing.
+* Added a new hook `relevanssi_excerpt_content`; see [Knowledge Base](http://www.relevanssi.com/category/knowledge-base/) for details.

+= 2.9 =
+* Fixed a bug that caused Cyrillic searches in the log to get corrupted.
+* Punctuation removal function is now triggered with a filter call and can thus be replaced.
+* Google Adsense caused double hits to the user search logs.
+That's now fixed thanks to Justin Klein.
+* User search log is available to user with `edit_post` capabilities (editor role).
+Thanks to John Blackbourn.
+* A proper database collation is now set.
+Thanks to John Blackbourn.
+* UI looks better.
+Thanks to John Blackbourn.
+* Lots of small fixes here and there.

 = 2.8.2 =
 * The `order` parameter was case sensitive.
 It isn't anymore.
+* WordPress didn't support searching for multiple categories with the `cat` query variable.
+There's now new `cats` which can take multiple categories.
+* Similar to `cats` vs `cat`, you can use `post_types` to restrict the search to multiple post types.

 = 2.8.1 =
 * Fixed two small mistakes that caused error notices.